Woking extended their unbeaten run to five games with a 1-0 win at home to Yeovil Town in the National League.

 Woking nearly went ahead on 20 minutes when Matt Ward found Beautyman, who fired his effort just over the bar.

-Beautyman did open the scoring on the half-hour mark when he slotted the ball into the bottom left-hand corner of the net.
+The Cards did take the lead on the half-hour mark when Aaron Drewe cut the ball back to Beautyman, who slotted his finish into the bottom left-hand corner of the net.

-Beautyman nearly scored his second of the evening a couple of minutes later, but his effort went just wide.
+Beautyman nearly scored his second of the evening a couple of minutes later when he was found by Sanderson in the box, but Beautyman’s effort went just wide.

 The Glovers nearly got back on level terms in the 48th minute when James Daly’s deflected effort was well saved by Cards keeper Will Jaaskelainen.